Palouse: Farming

 Early farming was extremely labor-intensive and relied heavily on human and horse-power.
 An organized harvesting/threshing team in the 1920s required 120 men and 320 mules and horses.
 Teams moved from farm to farm as the crops ripened.
 By this point, the combine had been invented and was in use, but few farmers had enough horses to pull such a machine, which required a crew of 40 horses and six men to operate on level ground.

-It was only when the Idaho Harvester Company in Moscow began to manufacture a smaller machine that combine harvesting became feasible.
+Only when the Idaho Harvester Company in Moscow began to manufacture a smaller machine did combine harvesting become feasible.
 By 1930, 90% of all Palouse wheat was harvested using combines.
 The next step in mechanization was the development of the tractor.
 As with the combines, the first steam engine and gasoline-powered tractors were too heavy and awkward for use on the steep Palouse hills.
 The smaller, general use tractors introduced in the 1920s were only marginally used.
 As a result, by 1930, only 20% of Palouse farmers used tractors.
 Today, the Palouse region is the most important lentil-growing region in the U.S.